Harris to meet with Ukrainian President for first time when she leads US delegation to Munich Security Conference - KTVZ

 “We are in a very decisive moment,” a senior administration official told reporters on a preview call Wednesday.
 “The vice president is leading the US delegation to the Munich Security Conference this year, as a resounding signal that engagement with our allies and partners is an absolutely critical part of our overall diplomacy in our approach to this situation.”

-Officials say she will be discussing a “full range of issues,” with foreign leaders, including unity between allies, the economic consequences that have been prepped in advance if Russia were to invade and a diplomatic path to de-escalation.
+Officials say she will be discussing a “full range of issues” with foreign leaders, including unity between allies, the economic consequences that have been prepped if Russia were to invade and a diplomatic path to de-escalation.

+The senior administration official described the vice president’s key objective in Munich as three-pronged: Focus on the “fast-changing” situation on the ground, maintain full alignment with partners and send a clear message to Russia that the US prefers diplomacy but is ready in case of Russian aggression.

+Officials would not detail what contingency plans are in place should an invasion occur while Harris is overseas.

 On Friday, Harris will meet with NATO Secretary Jens Stoltenberg and have a multilateral meeting with the leaders of Latvia, Lithuania and Estonia.